Chrome Management (puppeteer)

 await this.puppeteer.launch(opts?)

-This method is analogous to the .launch method of the puppeteer, library; it launches the Chromium browser with the necessary options opts.
-The main difference is the integration with A-Parser and proxy support for each tab, as well as the presence of additional options:
+This method is analogous to the .launch method of the puppeteer library; it starts the Chromium browser with the necessary opts options.
+The main difference lies in the integration with A-Parser and support for proxies for each tab, as well as the presence of additional options:

 logConnections?: boolean

-Enables logging of all connections (regardless of whether a proxy is used), with logs displayed separately by thread
+Enables logging of all connections (regardless of whether a proxy is used or not); the log output is separated by threads.

 stealth?: boolean

-Uses the puppeteer-extra plugin to disguise Chromium as a real Chrome
+Uses the puppeteer-extra plugin to mask Chromium as a real Chrome browser.

 stealthOpts?: any